osmdavi/osmdavi/README.md

 ### About Me

-- Final-semester college student, pursuing a Bachelor of Science in Information Systems
+- Recent university graduate with a Bachelor of Science Information Systems
 - Skilled in troubleshooting, SQL, and Python
 - Strong communicator, able to bridge technical and non-technical teams
 - Interested in data visualization and strategic reporting